 D: subjects tested on the New York State bar examination (6 credits)

-To guide you in developing a program of study for the LL.M. year that satisfies these eligibility requirements, below is a chart that shows which Law School classes have been approved by the New York Court of Appeals to meet the requirements in each area.
-Many, but not all, of these classes will be offered in the 2012-13 academic year.
-If you take Introduction to U.S. Law (2 credits) and Legal Research, Writing and Analysis I (1 credit) in the summer you will complete the Group C requirement and one credit of the Group B requirement prior to the start of the fall term.
+To guide you in developing a program of study for the LLM year that satisfies these eligibility requirements, below is a chart that shows which Law School classes have been approved by the New York Court of Appeals to meet the requirements in each area.
+Many, but not all, of these classes will be offered in a particular academic year.
+If you take Introduction to US Law (2 credits) and Introduction to US Legal Practice (1 credit) in the summer you will complete the Group C requirement and one credit of the Group B requirement prior to the start of the fall term.